jtextor/sci-transcripts/src/lecture-2.md

  7. The linear regression model
  $$ P(y|x) = {\cal N}(\beta x + \alpha, \sigma)$$  has three parameters $\alpha, \beta, \sigma$.
 Explain the meaning of each parameter, and explain why $\sigma$ might be considered a "nuisance parameter."

+## Further understanding
+If any topics within regression (or statistics in general) are still unclear, you can take a look at this youtube account: https://www.youtube.com/@zedstatistics/videos.
+This youtuber made several videos on regression, especially the video "Learn Statistical Regression in 40 mins!
+My best video ever.
+Legit." talks you through the process really nice.